-1 Month Later, What's Become Of Melania Trump's 'Be Best' Campaign?
+One Month Later, What's Become Of Melania Trump's 'Be Best' Campaign?

 During a launch for the initiative last month in the White House Rose Garden, Melania Trump said she would promote the well-being of children and work to raise awareness about online bullying and the impact of opioids on young people.

-"I will also work to shine a spotlight on the people, organizations, and programs across the country that are helping children overcome the many issues they are facing as they grow up," Trump said.
+"I will also work to shine a spotlight on the people, organizations and programs across the country that are helping children overcome the many issues they are facing as they grow up," Trump said.

 But beyond shining a spotlight, it's unclear what the initiative will involve.